xanni/bardrr-agent/README.md

 ### Recording Agent for Bard

-Bardrr is a node.js package for recording browser events for the bard session replay and analysis tool.
+Bardrr is a node.js package for recording browser events for the Bard session replay and analysis tool.

 ### Installation

-This is a Node.js module available through the npm registry.
+This is a Node.js package available through the npm registry.
 Installation is done using the npm install command:

 ```
 $ npm install bardrr